tenseisoham/tenseisoham.github.io/_pages/about.md

       <br><br>
       Topics that intrigue me include (but aren’t limited to): mechanistic interpretability, alignment,  graph-language modeling, deterministic &amp; stochastic reasoning mechanisms, or anything that imparts tacit knowledge to models!
       <br><br>
       Outside academics and research, I love cinema and music: critically analyzing modern films, filmography, and directing.
 My team and I have won competitions at BITS-H, Ashoka, and internal university events.
-I’m also passionate about e‑sports, having competed and worked as an analyst.
+I’m also passionate about both sports and e‑sports, having competed and worked as an analyst.
       <br><br>
       I also blog (on LessWrong) and tweet (on X) sometimes.
     </div>